Anranhhh/alkira-ui-developer/README.md

 6. Refresh the protected page to show the session survives a refresh.
 7. Sign out, manually visit `/dashboard`, and show that the protected route redirects to login.
 8. Run `npm test` and briefly explain what the tests cover.

-## AI usage

-AI was used as a development assistant for brainstorming, code generation, review, and documentation.
-The implementation should be reviewed and understood line by line before submission.
-The important architectural choices are intentionally simple so they can be explained clearly in an interview.